intunist/wavesurfer-transcription/README.md

-# DYVAUX Wavesurfer Configurations
+# UPT3 Wavesurfer Configurations
-These are the config files we use for labeling datasets.
-Dark theme included as-per request.
+These are the config files our team uses for labeling datasets.
 LAB transcriptions are saved in the HTK format.

 ![image](https://user-images.githubusercontent.com/16280813/155665138-3be5b62f-d580-42d9-a117-5c4569216c6f.png)